 “Tell me,” Olive screamed.

-“When I lifted Sophie the bugs and maggots were already nesting in her face,” Mr. Butler said, his voice rising.
+“When I lifted her, the bugs and maggots were already nesting in her face,” Mr. Butler said, his voice rising.
 “That’s what happens when there’s blood spilled.”

 “It’s clean,” Mr. Butler said.